 "West German Miracles: Catholic Mystics, Church Hierarchy, and Postwar Popular Culture," Zeithistorische Forschungen/ Studies in Contemporary History, Vol. 6, No. 1 (2009): 11-34

-Presentations delivered at German Studies Association, American Historical Association, the German Historical Institute, the European Section of the Southern Historical Association, the American Academy of Religion, the University of Cologne, the University of Lueven, Cambridge University, the New York State Association for European Historians, and the Bienniel Conference on the History of Religion at Boston College
+Presentations delivered at German Studies Association, American Historical Association, the German Historical Institute, the European Section of the Southern Historical Association, the American Academy of Religion, the University of Vechta, the University of Cologne, the University of Leuven, Cambridge University, the New York State Association for European Historians, and the Bienniel Conference on the History of Religion at Boston College

 Lectures Delivered at Marist College for the Center for Lifetime Studies, the Catholic Studies Program, and the Big Read

-Books Reviews have appeared in German Studies Review, Social History, H-German, Patterns of Prejudice, and the Canadian Journal of History
+Books Reviews have appeared in German Studies Review, Social History, German Quarterly, H-German, Patterns of Prejudice, and the Canadian Journal of History

 "Hudson Valley Worldview: Francis Should Be Honest," Poughkeepsie Journal, May 5, 2013